 The penultimate walk of the season next Tuesday goes from Denmead Community Centre at 7pm and details can be found by CLICKING HERE.
 Our season of summer walks concludes on the 21st August when again we start at 7pm and that evening go from The Vine in Hambledon.

 As always please contact Lydia Merriman at DPC office for further details and to find out what is planned for walks throughout the winter.

 Would you like to serve your community by becoming a Parish Councillor?

-The Parish Council currently has FOUR vacancies.
+The Parish Council currently has one vacancy.

-All four are available to be filled by co-option and details can be found here
+The vacancy will be filled by co-option and details can be found here

 The next development proposal to affect our local area is likely to be an infrastructure project led by AQUIND Limited.

 The concept, according to AQUIND, is that by connecting the French and UK grids both countries can balance supply and demand by reducing the risk of loss of power.
 It is estimated the Interconnector could become operational by 2022.

 For more information, please follow the link here